-can handle to the CAN object

-node the node number of the CANOpen node

-bit Which bit on this node

-data a pointer to where the current digital bit is returned
+can Handle to the CAN object. node The node number of the CANOpen node. bit Which bit on this node.
+This value should be between 0 and 63. data A pointer to where the current digital bit is returned.
+The value returned will be either 0 or 1.